Department of Classics

 Support and Travel

-We offer fellowships (currently up to $15,700 per year) for up to seven years for Ph.D. students entering with a relevant BA degree or up to six years for students entering with a relevant M.A. degree.
-An additional stipend of $1,800 is routinely available for independent study during the summer for students resident in Cincinnati or traveling to study abroad.
+We offer fellowships (with tiers between $17,000 to $19,000 per year) for up to seven years for Ph.D. students entering with a relevant BA degree or up to six years for students entering with a relevant M.A. degree.
+An additional stipend of $2,000 is routinely available for independent study during the summer for students resident in Cincinnati or traveling to study abroad.

 Our students are encouraged to spend their fourth or fifth year studying abroad, and fellowship money may be used for this purpose.
 In recent years students have chosen to study in Italy, Greece, Germany, and the Netherlands.
 Our students are also often successful in winning Fulbright Fellowships or Fellowships at the American School in Athens or the American Academy in Rome.